-Winner of the 2020 Society of Classical Poets Competition and the only American to have won the Scottish International Open Poetry Competition, MacKenzie has studied the history of the sonnet in five languages.
+Winner of the 2020 Society of Classical Poets Competition and the only American to have won the Scottish International Open Poetry Competition (see Times Literary Supplement, London, Jan.
+27, 2017), MacKenzie has studied the history of the sonnet in five languages, including Scots.
 With his M.A. in French Studies and a minor in Italian, MacKenzie's philological approach to English gives his verses a timeless quality readers love.

 MacKenzie did his theology in France, Switzerland, Italy, and then back in the United States.
 Having received the Minor Orders (Porter, Lector, Acolyte, and Exorcist), he left the clerical state and subsequently met and married the beautiful "Lady of the Sonnets" who inspires his popular love poetry today.